Vyral/monte-mohr-recruiting/_posts/2020-04-29-a-book-that-changed-my-life.md

 {% include youtube.html %}

-*During a difficult time in my life, I acquired a hunger for learning.
-I’m sharing that story and the book that helped me do it. *
+<center><em>During a difficult time in my life, I acquired a hunger for learning.
+I’m sharing that story and the book that helped me do it.</em></center>
+&nbsp;

 Today I want to share how I received my hunger for learning.&nbsp;